YottaDB/YDBDoc/GTMAdminOps/encryption.rst

 Tested Reference Implementations
 ------------------------------------

-YottaDB/GT.M database encryption comes with a source reference implementation that should compile "out of the box" with selected encryption packages.
-You can use this for your initial development and testing with YottaDB/GT.M database encryption.
+YottaDB database encryption comes with a source reference implementation that should compile "out of the box" with selected encryption packages.
+You can use this for your initial development and testing with YottaDB database encryption.
 There are many encryption packages.
-As discussed earlier, YottaDB/FIS neither endorses nor supports any specific cipher or package.
+As discussed earlier, YottaDB neither endorses nor supports any specific cipher or package.
 For your production use, you take responsibility for choosing, implementing and procuring support for your preferred package.
-Please remember that a malfunction in your chosen encryption package may result in unrecoverable data and YottaDB/FIS will be unable to help you.
+Please remember that a malfunction in your chosen encryption package may result in unrecoverable data and YottaDB will be unable to help you.

 The Plugin Architecture and Interface section below details the reference implementation, which is provided with full source code that you can freely modify for your own use.

-For each platform on which YottaDB/GT.M supports encryption, the following table lists the encryption packages and versions against which YottaDB/FIS tested YottaDB/GT.M.
-Note that YottaDB/FIS tested YottaDB/GT.M for operation against these packages; YottaDB/FIS did not test the robustness of the encryption packages themselves.
+For each platform on which YottaDB supports encryption, the following table lists the encryption packages and versions against which YottaDB was tested.
+Note that YottaDB was tested for operation against these packages; not the robustness of the encryption packages themselves.

 +--------------------------------------+-------------------------+------------------------------+------------------------------------------------------------------------------------------+-----------------+
 | OS (HW)                              | libgpgme                | libgpg-error                 | libgcrypt / libcrypto                                                                    | GPG             |